mphein/ProdActivity/README.md

 - **Session Duration Selection:**
   Interactive screen to set your session length using a slider, with min/max labels and real-time updates.

+- **Custom Length Timers:**
+  Allows users to define personalized durations for Focus, Active, Rest, and Interval phases tailored to their study or work routines.

 - **Transitions:**
   Smooth transitions between loading and main setup screens.